Your Shopify Action Guide for the April 24 ADA Deadline

 Start Now

-Twenty days is not enough to achieve perfect WCAG 2.1 AA conformance on a mature Shopify store.
+The time before April 24 is not enough to achieve perfect WCAG 2.1 AA conformance on a mature Shopify store.
 But it is enough to demonstrate active remediation and eliminate the most common, legally significant violations.
 The stores that will face the most exposure after April 24 are those that have done nothing.

 Run the free scan.
 See what you are dealing with.
 Fix what you can.
 Document the rest.